 This is the official website to visit if you need Federal student aid.
 Visit the site and determine your eligibility for this financing option.

 Sallie Mae is one of the most credible providers when it comes to student loans.
 In addition to loans, Sallie Mae also handles various types of college savings plans.

 This particular bank is noted for its student-friendly loans.
 Wells Fargo lends out educational loans for parents, undergraduates, and graduate students.

 The world is increasingly becoming globalized.
 Open Culture lets you explore other philosophies, lifestyles, and cultures around the world using educational media such as videos, online courses, and podcasts.

 There are so many things you can learn on the internet from being a programmer to a guitarist.
 This particular article just gives you a glimpse of its possibilities.

 Online colleges and universities that will help you get a degree program on the internet.
 It contains more than 16,700 degrees that can be earned online.

-A listing of more than 2,200 campus-based and online colleges.
+A comprehensive listing of campus-based and online colleges.
 The site is particularly useful for international students as it provides information about each US state as well.